Snow White and the Huntsman

 There’s a good amount of dark magic and light magic: tree limbs made of snakes, a massive stag that turns into a flock of birds, various faeries capering about or riding on bunnies.
 It’s visually diverting but feels inorganic — just CGI demo reels plopped in for Kristen Stewart to attempt to look upon with awe.
 The best effect, aside from the magnificently seething Theron, is Sam Spruell as the queen’s viciously nasty brother with an equally nasty pageboy haircut.
 A better script would give Spruell space to gallop away with the scenes that don’t involve Theron, but he does what he can, right down to the obligatory bit where he informs the huntsman that his wife screamed his name before she died.
 And what name would that be?
 “Huntsman”?
 Oh, according to Wikipedia it’s Eric, though I don’t recall hearing it in the film.
 It could’ve been momentary deafness caused by intense boredom.

 You know what has to happen: Snow White has to defeat the queen, especially in a movie that cost somewhere near $170 million.
 At the climax, when Snow White informs the queen “You cannot have my heart,” Kristen Stewart makes it sound as though Snow White is declining the queen the use of her Blackberry.
 The queen dies of wrinkles caused by intense boredom, and Snow White is crowned the new queen.
 There’s no king for her yet, though there is a William, a childhood friend who shows some vague affection for her, and there’s Eric the huntsman, and dear god, is this thing setting us up for a sequel in which Kristen Stewart has to negotiate yet another love triangle?
-Snow White and the Huntsman and Some Guy Named William, coming to a theater near you in 2014.Explore posts in the same categories: fantasy, one of the year's worst
+Snow White and the Huntsman and Some Guy Named William, coming to a theater near you in 2014.fantasy, one of the year's worst